 #10 – Cinderella

 “Cinderella” was the lead track to the 1966 album, Boom.
-Sticking with the success formula that made The Sonics’ debut so popular, the energetic impact of this song was what made the group such a favorite among fans who enjoyed heavier sounds than the beachy and pop-rock sounds that seemed like were becoming too generalized for an audience that was starting to want more.
+Sticking with the success formula that made The Sonics’ debut so popular, the energetic impact of this song was what made the group such a favorite among fans who enjoyed heavier sounds than the beachy, pop-rock sounds that seemed to be becoming too generalized for an audience that was starting to want more.
 According to The Sonics, “Cinderella” was a love interest met at the bar that mysteriously disappeared, giving the screaming vocalist cause to pursue her even further.

 #9 – Boss Hoss

-“Boss Hoss” served as an inspiration to the formation of a German country music band, adopting the title of this song as its name.
-Founded in 2004 out of Berlin, The BossHoss has made a career out of covering famous pop, punk, and rock songs with their brand of honky tonk country music.
-“Boss Hoss” was a single released in 1965 from the album, Etiquette, that revolved around a special car the vocalist couldn’t stop raving about.
+“Boss Hoss” served as inspiration for the formation of a German country music band, which adopted the title of this song as its name.
+Founded in 2004 in Berlin, The BossHoss has made a career out of covering famous pop, punk, and rock songs with their brand of honky tonk country music.
+“Boss Hoss” was a single released in 1965 from the album Etiquette, which revolved around a special car the vocalist couldn’t stop raving about.

 #8 – Shot Down

 From Boom, “Shot Down” was an explosive Gerry Roslie original that was released with the album in 1966.
-In this song, the lyrically performed disappointment of a woman’s refusal to give the vocalist the time of day was brought forth with a mix of heavy guitar riffs and background claps as a highly energetic number.
-Seemingly shocked, The Sonics laid out all the qualities that should have made the woman reconsider her decision as it was relayed the vocalist’s interest in her was genuine enough to deserve a chance.
+In this song, the lyrically expressed disappointment of a woman’s refusal to give the vocalist the time of day was brought to life with a mix of heavy guitar riffs and background claps, resulting in a highly energetic number.
+Seemingly shocked, The Sonics laid out all the qualities that should have made the woman reconsider her decision, as it was relayed that the vocalist’s interest in her was genuine enough to deserve a chance.

 #7 – Dirty Robber